Facebook Analytics with NodeXL Pro

 The new NodeXL Pro Facebook Fan Page Network importer is now updated to comply with the limitations of the new Facebook API changes.
 This API will no longer deliver “Reactions” or the names of the authors of Comments on Posts.
 This results in a fragmentation and anonymization of most of the network.

 The new NodeXL Pro Facebook Fan Pages Network importer collects the network of connections created when a Fan Page “Likes” another Fan Page (example on the right).
-Users may search for and enter one or more Fan Pages and build the network of their connections.
+Users may enter one or more Fan Pages and build the network of their connections.
+You find more information in our Tutorial Facebook Page Like Networks.

 The Facebook user networks look a lot like the Twitter networks, yet they use a different data setup.
 Edges between two users can be created from comments, shares and reactions.